alkurbatov/dotfiles/man/emacs_keys.md

 (while in the bookmarks list) j - display the bookmarked file with the cursor set at bookmarks location.
 (while in the bookmarks list) d - mark a bookmark for deletion.
 (while in the bookmarks list) x - delete the marked bookmarks.
-(while in the bookmarks list) Del - demove the deletion mark.
+(while in the bookmarks list) Del - remove the deletion mark.
 (while in the bookmarks list) r - rename a bookmark.
 (while in the bookmarks list) m - mark a bookmark to display associated files later.
 (while in the bookmarks list) v - view the bookmarks marked with m key.